axsemantics/rohrpost/README.rst

 `rohrpost` provides a set of helper methods for writing your own handlers.
 Please read the developer documentation for further information.
 Most notably, you'll need the `rohrpost_handler` decorator, and probably at least one of `send_message`, `send_success`, and `send_error`.
+There is also a `build_message` method that can optionally add a random ID to server-initiated messages.
 This is how the included `ping` handler works:

 .. code:: Python